-We use cookies to improve your website experience and provide more personalized services to you, both on this website and through other media.
-By continuing to use this website, you agree to our use of cookies as explained in our Cookie Policy.
-Please read our Cookie Policy for more information on how we use cookies and how you can disable them.
+We use cookies to enhance your website experience and deliver personalized services.
+By continuing to browse, you agree to our use of cookies as outlined in our Cookie Policy, which also explains how you can manage or disable them.

 With an approximate population of 200,000, located on the Adriatic Coast, Split is Croatia’s second largest city.
 Steeped in Roman history, this ancient city emerged in the vicinity of a palace built by the Roman emperor Diocletian.This city was founded between the 3rd and 4th centuries, but it rose to fame only in 295 AD when Diocletian, the Roman emperor, ordered his post retirement palace to be constructed in this city as it was only 5 kms away from Salona (modern day Solin), a large Roman settlement.